chrisvizes/chrisvizes.github.io/_posts/2021-01-09-formatting-hh-mm-ss.md

 tags: [tableau,formatting,calculation]
 image: "formatting-clock-cover.png"
 cover_image: "formatting-clock-cover.png"
-excerpt: "Sometimes it can be useful to turn a number of seconds, say 678, into the format hh:mm:ss to make it more readable.
+excerpt: "How do you turn a number of seconds, say 678, into the format hh:mm:ss to make it more readable.
 This blog will show you how to do this within Tableau, and extend it for some other use cases."
 ---
 ## Why
 Sometimes it can be useful to turn a number of seconds, say 678, into the format hh:mm:ss to make it more readable.
 This blog will show you how to do this within Tableau, and extend it for some other use cases.